 The race is on — if it seems like everybody and every company is talking about “personalization,” it’s because they are!
-Creating more personalized experiences is the ultimate end game in the digital world where CX reigns supreme.
+Creating more personalized experiences is the ultimate end game in the digital world where the customer experience reigns supreme.

 “Personalization at scale has been the holy grail forever.
 Technology allows you to [get there] which is really exciting.
 You just have to rely on machine learning and AI to make some of those decisions.”